Investing in Staff Development Activities Over the Long Run Pays Off

 - A sense of psychological security within the team

 - Inspiration.
-Which leads to motivation, and powers a high performance team
+Which leads to motivation, and powers a high-performance team

-These qualities are the fuel that lights the fire and provides energy for team members to find their own motivation, and work autonomously to reach the end goal.
+These qualities are the fuel that lights the fire and provides energy for team members to find their own motivation and work autonomously to reach the end goal.
 Individuals’ personalities and the way they click (or don’t) within teams add another dimension to the recipe for success.
 Personalities are more important than skills, experience, and technical knowledge when it comes to figuring out the team members’ roles within a team-which is why it’s important to really get to know one another when working together.

 The importance of training and development in the workplace centres around human connection

-Teamwork comes down knowing one another.
+Teamwork comes down to knowing one another.
 We have a plethora of devices and communication methods at our disposal to get us in touch with one another-but research shows that it’s in-person meetings that tell us the most about a person.
 There are three main reasons why 3D meetings are important: